Lecture Notes in Cosmology: From the perturbations of the FLRW metric to the linearized Einstein tensor

 \hrulefill

-A moment of reflection.
-First of all, we shall use mostly the conformal time throughout these notes since, as we saw earlier, it represents the comoving particle horizon and it will allow us to clearly distinguish the evolution of super-horizon (hence causally disconnected) scales from sub-horizon ones.
+We shall mostly use the conformal time throughout these notes since, as we saw earlier, it represents the comoving particle horizon and allows us to clearly distinguish the evolution of super-horizon (hence causally disconnected) scales from sub-horizon ones.